Tondo Conspiracy: Involved foreign parties

-Legazpi told his co-conspirators that he knew a Japanese captain of a trading boat named Juan Gayo, whom he frequently entertained in his home.
+Legazpi told his co-conspirators that he knew a Japanese captain of a trading boat named Juan Gayo, a Japanese Christian, whom he frequently entertained in his home.
 They were able to communicate through his interpreter, Dionisio Fernandez.
 Through him, the conspirators were assured of weapons they could use for the revolt.
 He also allegedly promised to provide them with Japanese warriors, under the deal that he would get a half of the tribute to be collected in the Philippines.
 The warriors were to arrive in Manila and pretend they arrived with peaceful intentions by bringing in ship flags for the Spaniards to use.
 Once they captured the Spaniards, Legazpi was to be made king.
 However, there was no fine print that dictated for how long this deal would go on, thus showing the lack of organization in the plan.

 Legazpi also had ties with Brunei, as he was the son-in-law of the sultan.
 As such, the conspiracy also sought the help of Borneo.
 They believed they would come join and help the uprising not only because of their apparent blood ties, but because of their historical clash with the Christian Spaniards as well.
 The plan was that once Bornean fleets arrived at Cavite causing the Spaniards to call the chiefs to their aid, they would arrive with their men and attack the Spaniards in their own homes.